Kodingski/Increasing-the-Predictive-Power-of-Possession/README.md

 To demonstrate the potential of this work for both analysts and journalists, we analyze a teams performance over a whole season as well as individual match performances using the metric.

-\textbf{Keywords:} football, soccer, possession, event data, spatio-temporal data, match status, match-up balance, kernel density estimation, k-means clustering, voronoi cells
+**Keywords:** football, soccer, possession, event data, spatio-temporal data, match status, match-up balance, kernel density estimation, k-means clustering, voronoi cells

 The PDF containing the full thesis can be found in this repository.

+## Data Source and Preprocessing